 We do not offer a “no win no fee” service.

-It is sometimes difficult at this stage to provide you with an accurate estimate in relation to the amount of work that will be required on your case, and what the cost of that work will be.
+It is sometimes difficult in the early stages of your case to provide you with an accurate estimate in relation to the amount of work that will be required, and what the cost of that work will be.
 In litigation matters involving claims of over £5,000 you should be aware that if your case is successful, some, but not all of the charges and disbursements incurred on the case may be recoverable from the other side – but these are not guaranteed as ultimately a court will have to decide.
 In cases involving family proceedings, the general rule is that none of your costs will be recoverable from the other side.

 If you are unsuccessful then as well as bearing your own costs, you may be liable to pay the costs of your opponent.
 The exception to this is in family proceedings where, unless the court determines that there has been “litigation misconduct” it is unlikely that you will have to pay your opponent’s costs.
-If the Court orders your opponent to pay costs, the amount will rarely exceed about 70% of our charges covered by the order.
+If the Court orders your opponent to pay your costs, the amount that we are likely to recover will rarely exceed about 70% of your fees that we will have invoiced you.
 Whether you win or lose, instructing us to act for you in a court case will almost certainly cost you money.
 You agree to waive the provision of section 74(3) of the Solicitors Act 1974.

 You may have legal expenses insurance to cover our charges and your opponent’s costs.
 You should check your existing policies, including household and motor insurance policies.

 We may not need any further money on account of costs in the initial stages.
 However, as the work progresses, we may need to ask for such a payment if our exposure increases.

 Payment of our invoices must be made within 14 days of our invoice being sent to you.
 We reserve the right to claim interest at the rate of 8% per annum.
 Such interest shall accrue on a daily basis from the due date until the actual payment of the overdue amount, whether before or after judgment.